 Nine More Points For Wolverines To Close Out Blow Out Win

-The next scoring drive, it was Antoine Collins who was the star of the drive as he rushed for 30 yards.
-Wolverines did not get a touchdown out of this drive but the team did get a 24 yard made field goal from Nick Bruhn which expanded the lead to 63-0 with 14:47 left in the game.
+In the next scoring drive, it was Antoine Collins who was the star of the drive as he rushed for 30 yards.
+Wolverines did not get a touchdown out of this drive but the team did get a 24-yard made field goal from Nick Bruhn which expanded the lead to 63-0 with 14:47 left in the game.

 The last score of the game came from Wesley’s running back Leroy Pendleton who rushed five yards to give his team a 69-0 lead with 9:53 left in the game.